Royal Viking Line: Status of the Royal Viking fleet

-The former Royal Viking Sea sailed for the German company Phoenix Reisen as the Albatros.
-Layout-wise, she has probably changed the least, with the majority of public rooms remaining in their original configuration after the 1983 refit.
+The former Royal Viking Sea sailed for the German company Phoenix Reisen as Albatros.
+Layout-wise, she changed the least, with the majority of public rooms remaining in their original configuration after the 1983 refit.
 In October 2020 Albatros was sold as a hotel vessel for the Pick Albatros Group in the Middle East, which operates some 15 hotels and resorts in Hurghada region.
 However, the project was never initiated, and the ship stayed at Hurghada until sold in 2021 for scrap, after a stop in Jeddah.
-She was beached in Alang on 27 July 2021.
+She was beached at Alang, India on July 27, 2021.